Shaun Hobson: Early life

 Hobson was born in Manchester and was a Manchester United fan in his youth.
 He played youth football for local side Fletcher Moss Rangers alongside Marcus Rashford and Ro-Shaun Williams.

 Career

-Early career

 Hobson began his career at Burnley in 2014, moving to AFC Bournemouth in 2016.
 Whilst with Bournemouth he spent loan spells at Eastbourne Borough, Chester, Eastleigh, and Weymouth.

-Southend United

 After leaving Bournemouth, in September 2020 he signed a one-year contract with Southend United.
+At the end of the season he signed a new two-year contract.

+He signed for Oldham Athletic in June 2023.

+On 22 July 2025, Hobson returned to the National League following promotion with Oldham Athletic the previous season, joining FC Halifax Town.